sivaprasadt246/LendingClubCaseStudy/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-Lending Club a renowned finance company which lends loans to customers has to go through few steps before approving a loan.
+Lending Club is a marketplace for personal loans that matches borrowers who are seeking a loan with investors looking to lend money and make a return.
 When the applicant drafts his or her willingness for loan, the company must check the eligibility of each customer before processing a loan.
 There are two types of risks associated with the bank's decision
 - If the applicant is likely to repay the loan, then not approving the loan results in a loss of business to the company
 - If the applicant is not likely to repay the loan, i.e., he/she is likely to default then approving the loan may lead to a financial loss for the company.